Skip to contents

 data

-A data.frame containing species occurrence coordinates and the environmental variables.
+A data.frame containing the environmental variables.

 env_vars